LeSonicDev/context/笔记仓库/行业研究/事件分析/寻找历史事件/寻找历史事件提示词-Eng.md

     - D-Grade sources (e.g., Reuters, Bloomberg) are to be used as **leads** to hunt for the corresponding A/B-Grade confirmation.
 A D-Grade report _about_ an 8-K filing is not sufficient; you must use the 8-K filing _itself_ as the confirmation source.

+**Primary Directive & Output Constraints:**

+1. **Primary Directive:** The exclusive and sole output of this task is a structured summary report of historical precedents, formatted precisely as described in the "Core Task Instructions" section.

+2. **Strictly Prohibited Content:** The final output must **NOT** contain any of the following:

+    - An executive summary, introduction, or conclusion.

+    - Forward-looking analysis, strategic assessments, or market outlooks.

+    - SWOT analyses.

+    - Future scenario predictions (e.g., Bull/Bear/Base cases).

+    - Any narrative or analytical text that is not explicitly part of the required fields in the summary format under Instruction #3.

+3. **Definition of "High-Quality Output":** For this task, "high-quality output" is defined by three criteria only:

+    - **100% Adherence to Format:** The output strictly follows the structure and fields specified in Instruction #3.

+    - **Rigorous Verification:** Every fact in the summary is confirmed by the mandated A-Grade or B-Grade sources.

+    - **Concise Accuracy:** The information within each field is factually correct, concise, and directly relevant.

+    - "High-quality" does **not** mean adding extra sections or strategic analysis.

 **Core Task Instructions:**

 1. **Parse the Strategic Fingerprint:** First, carefully analyze the input JSON, focusing on the "Micro-Level Event Classification" section.
 The combination of "Event Category," "Event Sub-Type," and "Strategic Intent" forms the core "Strategic Fingerprint" of the current event.
 Simultaneously, use the "Macro-Level Context" and "Meso-Level Context" as key background constraints for your search.